 Scrolling Period Chart – Graphs

-The third part of the scrolling period chart is an area chart (we have highlighted this with a red circle) and its function is this: The area located under the dashed line, just like on the first chart, only portrays a fragment of a period.
+The third part of the scrolling period chart is an area chart (we have highlighted this with a red circle), and its function is this: The area located under the dashed line, just like on the first chart, only portrays a fragment of a period.

-Scrolling Period Chart – In motion
+Scrolling Period Chart – In Motion

-How the scrolling period chart will move?
+How will the scrolling period chart move?

 We are not going to overcomplicate this.
 Here is a little help!
-Right click the scroll bar, then the Format Control menu.
+Right-click the scroll bar, then the Format Control menu.

 The value of the current setting is 6.
 This value continually increases or decreases by the right or left movement of the scroll bar.

-The value of the Incremental Charged field is 1, so the scroll bar steps this many days when moved to the right or to the left.
+The value of the Incremental Charged field is 1, so the scroll bar steps this many days when moved to the right or the left.
 The Cell Link field points to the F1 cell.

-And this is what the Excel formula looks like that is responsible for the 10 day interval portrayal.
+And this is what the Excel formula looks like that is responsible for the 10-day interval portrayal.

 Have fun!
-We recommend you download the material for this article and with its help analyze the formulas and the operation of the chart!
+We recommend you download the material for this article and, with its help, analyze the formulas and the operation of the chart!